Scrum Methodology and the Scrum Master

 Step 2: Add cards to your Scrum board

-- To add a card to any column, simply click the “+ Add Card” button.
+- To add a card to any column, simply click the “+” button at the bottom of the respective card lane.
 Each card will represent a different task or to-do item on your Scrum board.

 - Enter a title and description to the appropriate fields on the card.